david-coffman/ECE110Lab/README.md

 # ECE110Lab
-Code for ECE110 lab work.
+Code for ECE110 lab work. <b> The team code is in the IntegratedIDC folder.